 Katherine Sanchez, Immigrant Justice Program Paralegal-Advocate - Sanchez received her B.A. degree in history and Spanish with a concentration in Latin American studies from the College of the Holy Cross in Worchester, Mass.
 During her time there, she studied abroad at the Benemerita Universidad Autonoma de Puebla in Puebla, Mexico.
 From 2002 [Read More]

 Ruth Santana, Immigrant Justice Program Paralegal-Advocate – Santana received her B.A. degree from Hunter College and a Certificate in Paralegal Studies from Long Island University in 1984.
 Before joining LSSP, she worked as a paralegal and supervisor for the Kings County District Attorney in Brooklyn, New York, from 1984 to 2009.
 [Read More]

-Douglas Sea, Family Support and Health Care Program Attorney/Senior Program Director – Sea received his B.A. and J.D. degrees with honors from the University of North Carolina at Chapel Hill.
+Douglas Sea, Family Support and Health Care Program Attorney/Director – Sea received his B.A. and J.D. degrees with honors from the University of North Carolina at Chapel Hill.
 He worked for Legal Services of the Lower Cape Fear in Wilmington, N.C., from 1981 to 1984 in public benefits and health law.
-Sea came to LSSP as Benefits Team [Read More]
+Sea came to Charlotte Center for Legal Advocacy as Benefits Team [Read More]